UNIX- and Linux- variants

 |Cloud Computing||Open Source Software||Data Center Virtualization|

-UNIX and Linux - variant Operating Systems
+From UNIX to Linux - variant Operating Systems

 |Performance: Proprietary Hardware and Appliances||UNIX||Specialized Applications|